 These tasks will help you keep your plan running smoothly and remain qualified for tax benefits.

-- Review your service provider’s reports:
+- Review your service provider’s reports, such as:

-- review the distribution report to ensure that participants have timely started their required minimum distributions and consented to these payments.
+- the distribution report to ensure that participants have timely started their required minimum distributions and consented to these payments.

 - If your plan allows participant loans, ensure that: